ecwu/ecwu.github.io.source/content/post/new-theme-for-blog.md

 The [new theme](https://github.com/ecwu/ecwu-theme) has been applied on the site, I probably will write a post to introduce the new theme.
 Feel free to explore the site, and give me some feedback in the comment section.

+## 2025.10.26 Update

+I finally wrote a detailed post about the theme: [New Blog Theme: ecwu-theme](/post/blog-theme-ecwu-theme/).
+The theme is also getting evolved with new features and improvements.
+Check out the [changelog](/page/changelog/) for the latest updates!